“Never lose important stuff!” is the motto of our new in-house product called Pastiche.

-By the rules of the contest, our future Android app had to support at least one of the following features – S Pen, MultiWindow, or Look (Edge).
-After a brief brainstorming session, we came up with the idea of a clipboard history app that resides on the Samsung Edge side panel and, thus, makes use of the Look feature.
+By the rules of the contest, our future Android app had to support Look (Edge).
+After a brief brainstorming session, we came up with the idea of an Android clipboard history app that resides on the Samsung Edge side panel and, thus, makes use of the Look feature.
 That’s how Pastiche was born.

 Features, possibilities, and future plans

-The main point was to create a clipboard history app that would save all the things that you copy on your phone so you have quick access to them via the Edge panel.
+The main point was to create a clipboard history manager for Android that would save all the things that you copy on your phone so you have quick access to them via the Edge panel.
 Moreover, we wanted users to be able to manipulate (share, search, delete, and so on) these notes right in the application.